parabix/parabix-devel-mirror/README-radicalgrep.md

 # README-radicalgrep

-Radical Grep is a tool built off of the icgrep engine.
+Radical Grep is a tool built off of the icgrep.
 It searches for the given Chinese radicals, and returns the phrase(s) that correspond with the input.
 Note that radicals will be processed according to the Kangxi Radical-Stroke indices.

 For more information on the Kangxi Radical System, please visit: https://en.wikipedia.org/wiki/Kangxi_radical or https://www.yellowbridge.com/chinese/radicals.php